Ordering sampling rules for sequential anomaly identification under sampling constraints: Simulation Study

-For each value of the true, but unknown, number of anomalous sources $m \in \{l, \ldots, u\}$, we compute the expected time until stopping for each one of the two sampling rules, when the true subset of anomalous sources is of the form $\{1, \ldots, m\}$.
-In all cases, the Monte Carlo error that corresponds to each estimated expected value is negligible (approximately $10^{-2}$).

-In Figures \ref{fig:homog_nonasym} and \ref{fig:nonhomog_nonasym}, we plot the resulting expected times until stopping against $m \in \{l, \ldots, u\}$ in the homogeneous and non-homogeneous setup, respectively.
-We observe that, in both setups and for both sampling rules, the induced expected time until stopping is much smaller when the number of anomalous sources is equal to either $\ell$ or $u$ than when it is between $\ell$ and $u$.
-Moreover, we observe that, in all cases, the ordering sampling rule leads to much smaller expected time until stopping than the corresponding probabilistic sampling rule.
+In both setups, we set $\mu=0.5$, $\alpha=\beta=10^{-3}$, $M=10$, $K=5$, and $\ell =1$, $u=6$, i.e., $1\leq |A| \leq 6$.
+The thresholds of the stopping times are selected, via simulations, so that the familywise error probability of each kind in \eqref{err_const} is approximately equal to $10^{-3}$.
+For each possible value of the underlying (but unknown) number of anomalous sources $|A| \in \{1, \ldots, 6\}$, we compute the expected stopping time for each one of the two sampling rules, when the true (but unknown) subset of anomalous sources is of the form $A:=\{1, \ldots, |A|\}$.
+In all cases, the Monte Carlo error for each estimated expected value is $10^{-1}$.
+In Figures \ref{fig:homog_nonasym} and \ref{fig:nonhomog_nonasym}, we plot the expected stopping times against $|A| \in \{1, \ldots, 6\}$ in the homogeneous and heterogeneous setup.
+We observe that in both setups and for both sampling rules, the expected stopping time is much smaller when the number of anomalous sources is equal to either $\ell$ or $u$ than when it is between $\ell$ and $u$.
+This is because we encode the prior information on the number of anomalies in the definition of the stopping rule \eqref{gi_decision_rule}, which enables us to stop faster.
+Moreover, we observe that in all cases, the ordering sampling rule leads to significantly smaller expected stopping time than the corresponding probabilistic sampling rule.
+Intuitively, this is because the ordering rule prioritizes the sampling of the sources with small LLRs without wasting samples for the sources with already large LLRs, which is impossible with the probabilistic sampling rule as it samples each source with some probability.